Shahaastha/SeleniumTesting/README.md

 # Selenium   Testing

-An automated script to test The Sparks Foundation website using Selenium with Python.
+An automated script to test The Sparks Foundation website using Selenium.

 <hr>
 Programming Languages Used: Python<br>